How to Turn on Windows 10 Ransomware Protection?July 5, 2021 | By Comodo

 There is no doubt that Windows 10 remains one of the most popular operating systems in the globe today.
 Aside from its accessibility, this OS is preferred by many because it is user-friendly.
 Despite these positive attributes, one downside of Windows 10 is its vulnerability to different malware.
 One of these malware examples is ransomware.
-This article talks about how ransomware protection works in Windows 10 devices.
+This article talks about Windows 10 ransomware protection.

 It is important that Microsoft users pay attention to emerging malware threats.
 It is through being vigilant that users can secure their devices from any possible attack.